top of page

 A side clip, holster, 18650 (18700) battery with internal USB-C charging, USB-A to C charging cable, and spare O-rings are included.
 The standard price is 159 Euro (US$172.at the time of writing).
 It is certainly not a budget light, but acceptably priced for a specialist light with relatively small production runs.

 The light has a tail switch, and two side buttons/switches.
+The production version has slightly more raised side buttons than in the tested and photographed prototypes.
 The user interface explained in the next section.

 The LightPainter V2 is specifically designed for light painting photography - creating light trails in the dark.
 This light is compatible the new version of the "All in One" adapter specifically designed for this light which allows for easy access to the side buttons.
 This is included in many of the kit options.
 Note: this is a new "All in One" adapter, as the head size is larger than the original.
 I have tested the Anduril UI based Noctigon KR4 flashlight to also be compatible with the new "All in One Adapter".